-Pexels seems to be a curator of sorts—pulling free imagery from multiple sites and serving it up in one place.
+Pexels seems to be a curator of sorts—pulling free photos from multiple sites and serving it up in one place.
 I often see photos from my #1 pick in their search results.
-I should probably use it more than I do, especially since it seems like their catalog has grown a lot since last time I checked.
+I should probably Pexels more than I do, especially since it seems like their free stock photos catalog has grown a lot since last time I checked.
 It’s a solid source for royalty free images that you don’t have to constantly check creative commons licensing details for.

 #4 – Big Stock Photo (Cheap)

 When I want something specific and I’m willing to pay, this is where I usually turn first.
 Not because they have the highest quality photos, but because it’s where I always have the most unused credits.
 It’s not outstanding, but it does the job as a relatively cheap stock photo agency.

-Price: I currently pay $80/mo for 50 stock images per month.
+Stock Photo Subscriptions: I currently pay $80/mo for 50 stock images per month.
 It’s a pricier subscription package but it’s worth it.

 If you’re going to pay, the quality and selection at Adobe is better than Bigstock, but it’s not nearly as expensive as iStock and Shutterstock.
 It’s a good middle-ground and everyone can start with 10 free stock photos.

-This is usually my first stop, depending on my needs.
+This is usually my first stop for free photos, depending on my needs.
 Unsplash is my jam.
 The reason is three-fold: